icub-tech-iit/training-matlab-bldc-controller/1_Back-EMF_Voltage_of_a_BLDC_Motor/README.md

 | ![](assets/block_diagram.PNG) |
 | :---------------: |

-In this simulation, we create a scenario where we turn the motor shaft at constant speed while having open terminals at all three phases and then measure the voltage produced at one of the phases to observe the back-EMF which is shown in the below picture.
+In this simulation, we created a scenario where we turn the motor shaft at constant speed while having open terminals at all three phases and then measure the voltage produced at one of the phases to observe the back-EMF which is shown in the below picture.

 <p align="center">